 The lodge is eco-conscious: it was built using sustainable methods and uses terracing to protect the slopes.
 Keen to support the local community, the lodge employs locals and supports 14 orphan children.
 Activities include boat trips, horse riding, and visits to Nechisar National Park and the healing waters of the Forty Springs.
 Visitors can also visit the many cultural villages in the area and hike across God’s Bridge: the isthmus between Lake Chamo and Lake Abaya.

-To request availability / quotation, add Paradise Lodge, Arba Minch, to your list.
+To find out more, or request a quotation, add Paradise Lodge, Arba Minch, to your list of favourites.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...